yutoby/yutoby.github.io/_pages/about.md

   - /about.html
 ---

+About Me
+---
-I am a bachelor's student in the Department of Electrical Engineering at National Taiwan University(NTU).
+I obtained my bachelor degree in Electrical Engineering at National Taiwan University(NTU).
 My research interests focus on **Computer Architecture / VLSI design**, especially on machine learning acceleration.

+Research Experiences
+---

+Publication
+---

+Other
+---
 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io)